cnumr/ecoindex_cli/README.md

 This CLI is built on top of [ecoindex-python](https://pypi.org/project/ecoindex/) with [Typer](https://typer.tiangolo.com/)

-The output is always a CSV file with the results of the analysis.
+The output is a CSV or JSON file with the results of the analysis.

 ## Requirements